Mohamed-Elwakdy/Elwakdy-TripData/README.md

 ```

-### in trip_distance field, the max trip distance is 99.90 and the minimum trip distance .00 is unlogic number.
+### In trip_distance field, the max trip distance is 99.90 and the minimum trip distance .00 is unlogic number.

 ```
             if line[9] > max_trip_distance: